 Creating An Investment Plan: Real Life Example

 What Is Your Risk Tolerance?
 Bob is a middle of the road type of guy.
 He doesn’t like a lot of risk.
-As such, he is investing in a portfolio of 60% stocks and 40% bonds (what his risk tolerance is).
+As such, he is investing in a portfolio of 60% stocks and 40% bonds.

 Finally, Bob has to determine how much he should save.

 Notes When Creating Your Investment Plan

-The example I gave above is simplified so you can easily follow along.
+The example I gave above is simplified so you can follow along.
 When you sit down to figure out your plan, many won’t know where to start.